History of Leadership

 Master from 1971 to 1975

-Emeritus Professor David Griffin was the Foundation Master of Burgmann College from 1971-1975 and was later named as the College's first Honorary Fellow in 2007.
-Before coming to Burgmann, Professor Griffin was a graduate of the University of Sydney and Cambridge and taught aa a lecturer in plant pathology at the University of Sydney.
-Alumnus, Mr Robin Brown (1971-1973) remembers him for his “wisdom, perceptiveness and people handling skills.”
-After his tenure at Burgmann, Professor Griffin became the Head of Department of Forestry at ANU, where he focused on the influence of environmental factors on fungi.
+Emeritus Professor Griffin was the Foundation Master of Burgmann College and was later named its first Honorary Fellow in 2007.
+A graduate of the University of Sydney and Cambridge University, he had lectured in plant pathology at Sydney before joining Burgmann.
+Following his tenure, he became Head of the Department of Forestry at ANU, where his research focused on the influence of environmental factors on fungi.

 Dr Trevor J Wigney